Access Georgia Public Information & State Records (Free)

 Access to inmate records is essential to many individuals looking to locate family members, loved ones, and friends in prisons and jails across Georgia.
 It is also crucial information that can help trace missing persons and rule out deaths in many of these cases.

 The Georgia Department of Corrections (DOC) states that Georgia has 183 jails in its counties.
-As of 2019, the number of inmates in jails is 45,340, the number of those housed in correctional facilities under DOC is 54,113 who are located in 34 prisons across the state, while those under probation stood at 411,768 and 19,256 under parole.9
+As of 2019, the number of inmates in jails is 45,340, the number of those housed in correctional facilities under DOC is 54,113 who are located in 34 prisons across the state, while those under probation stood at 411,768 and 19,256 under parole.

-Jails are usually maintained by local police departments as well as sheriff’s departments.
 Inmates housed in these facilities would typically be serving short sentences for misdemeanors or awaiting trial.
-Therefore, requesters looking to locate jail inmates’ information should contact the aforementioned law enforcement agencies.
+Therefore, requesters looking to locate jail inmates’ information in Georgia should contact the aforementioned law enforcement agencies.

 They would need to establish the jurisdiction that the inmate is located in and contact the respective department.
 Many agencies have search features on their sites or maintain inmate rosters.
-For example, Fulton County has an Inmate Search tool that can be used to locate inmates.
+For example, Fulton County has an Inmate Search tool that can be used to locate inmates.13

 Fulton County, GA inmate records website with search feature to choose a fulton county jail location.

-Source: Fulton County Sheriff’s Office16
+Source: Fulton County Sheriff’s Office13

 In cases where there is no way to retrieve this, requesters may proceed to phone the law enforcement agencies or schedule an in-person visit.

-How to Search for Georgia Prison Inmates
+How To Search for Georgia Prison Inmates

 Georgia State Prison

 Georgia has 34 state prisons located throughout the state.
 The prisons are managed by the Georgia Department of Corrections (GDOC), which also maintains a repository of the state’s prison inmate records.
-The agency has a Find an Offender tool on its website that can retrieve records of the state’s prison population.
+The agency has a Find an Offender tool on its website that can retrieve records of the state’s prison population.14

 Requesters are also advised by the GDOC to verify the information they have viewed on the site by written correspondence to:

-Inmate Records and Information
+Inmate Records & Information

 P.O.
 Box 1529